Arsu-Lab/Administrative-Info/papers.md

 # Everything I know

 Everything I (or any researcher) know came from papers, and if I ever learned anything in a classroom it did not last.
 While the literature review is an important part of the research process, starting to engage with a new body of scientific literature can be overwhelming.
 Therefore, I will be continually curating the following list of papers.
 While there are no specific criterias, I believe these papers are especially engaging / well-written / fundamental / wild.
-Realistically, anything clever I ever said is probably a remastered version of ideas you will find here.
+Being honest, anything clever I ever said is probably a remastered version of ideas you will find here.
 Read those and you should know everything I know.

 If you are a member of the lab, email me and I will send a drive link for pdfs with my own marginalia (I like to think of those scribbles as a very slow conversation).